oracle-samples/maa/private_dns_views_for_dr/README.md

 In most of the Active-Pasive Disaster Recovery solutions, the secondary midtier is a mirror copy of the primary midtier.

-The **PRIMARY**  midtier components listen in the hostnames configured as the listener addreses in the WebLogic configuration.
+The **PRIMARY**  midtier components listen in the hostnames configured as the listen addreses in the WebLogic configuration.
 For example:
 - WLS managed server 1 in primary listens on apphost1.example.com address, which corresponds with the IP 111.111.111.111
 - WLS managed server 2 in primary listens on apphost2.example.com address, which corresponds with the IP 111.111.111.112
 - WLS managed server 3 in primary listens on apphost3.example.com address, which corresponds with the IP 111.111.111.113

-The **SECONDARY** midtier configuration is a copy of the primary configuration, so the listener addresses are the same.
+The **SECONDARY** midtier configuration is a copy of the primary configuration, so the listen addresses are the same.
 However, it is expected that the IPs of the secondary systems are different than the primary IPs.
-Secondary hosts must be able to resolve the hostnames used as listener addresses, but with the IPs of the equivalent secondary nodes.
+Secondary hosts must be able to resolve the hostnames used as listen addresses, but with the IPs of the equivalent secondary nodes.
 For example, the components in secondary:
 - WLS managed server 1 in secondary listens on apphost1.example.com address, which corresponds with the IP 222.222.222.111
 - WLS managed server 2 in secondary listens on apphost2.example.com address, which corresponds with the IP 222.222.222.112
 - WLS managed server 3 in secondary listens on apphost3.example.com address, which corresponds with the IP 222.222.222.113

-The hostnames that the WLS components use as listener addresses can be:
+The hostnames that the WLS components use as listen addresses can be:
 - **Virtual names**.
 The names are different than the physical hostnames.
 This is normally the case of Disaster Recovery environments based on the **Enterprise Deployment Guide** systems.
 See:
 FMW Disaster Recovery Guide - https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/asdrg/index.html